mlhartme/stool/main/documentation.md

 becomes the selected stage. `stool select` changes the current working directory to the respective stage directory, thus is just a convenience way for cd'ing between stage directories.

-The stage indicator is red when you're not the maintainer of the selected stage.
-It is blue, when the selected stage is broken or no longer exists.
-The stage indicator is invisible if you have no stage selected;
-select a stage to set a stage indicator.
+The stage indicator is invisible if you have no stage selected; select a stage to see a stage indicator.

 ### Properties